 Microeconomics studies the rational behavior of decision-makers and how they interact in the market place when there are limited resources and unlimited wants.
 Decision makers include households, businesses, workers, employers and governments.
 This course provides an introduction to the study of the price system and resource allocation, problems of monopoly, and the role of government in regulating the price system.
 This course will provide the tools to better understand the decision making process.
-It will help you to make decisions in your profession and in your personal life.
-You will develop economic intuition and will start thinking like an economist.
+It will help you to make decisions in your profession and in your personal life and will help you develop economic intuition so you can begin thinking like an economist.